RAID Data Recovery Service from True Industry Experts

 HELP!
 WHAT DO I DO IF MY RAID SYSTEM DRIVES FAIL?

 It depends on the RAID level and your knowledge of the system.
-If it is a complicated setup that you are unfamiliar with or feel uncomfortable at all, contact a data recovery RAID professional immediately, especially where critical information is involved.
-In the event of a single hard drive failure in a redundant RAID type where the data is still accessible, replace the failed drive with an exact spare and let it rebuild the array.
-If you have a second failure, or you have hot spares set up and you are unsure of the order of the drives, you will only make matters much worse or even unrecoverable if you try to replace or rebuild drives.
-Whatever you do, do not reinitialize your system if you are concerned for your data.
+If it is a complicated setup you are unfamiliar with or feel uncomfortable at all, contact a data recovery RAID professional immediately, especially where critical information is involved.
+If a single hard drive fails in a redundant RAID type where the data is still accessible, replace the failed drive with an exact spare and let it rebuild the array.
+If you have a second failure, hot spares set up, and are unsure of the order of the drives, you will only make matters worse or even unrecoverable if you try to replace or rebuild drives.
+Whatever you do, do not reinitialize your system if you are concerned about your data.

-We have seen countless situations where staff that is not completely familiar with their systems, try to ‘fix’ the problem but only make it impossible to perform a RAID data recovery.
-In most of these situations, it would have been possible if they contacted a data recovery professional before trying to reinitialize.
+We have seen countless situations where staff not completely familiar with their systems try to ‘fix’ the problem but only make it impossible to perform a RAID data recovery.
+In most of these situations, it would have been possible if they had contacted a data recovery professional before trying to reinitialize.

 Data Recovery

-We Retrieve Your Data from Damaged, Hacked & Corrupted Devices for Consumers & Business
+We Retrieve Your Data from Damaged, Hacked, or Corrupted Devices for Consumers & Businesses

 Data Forensics/Investigations